 ‘How Many?’
 In Korean

 Before we learn about Korean counting units, let’s first look at how to say ‘How many?’ in Korean.
 In English, the word ‘how’ has different functions.
-For example, when asking ‘How many?’ , ‘How much?’, ‘How did you do that?’, etc, in English, the word ‘how’ is the same.

-However, there are 6 different ways to say ‘How’ in Korean.
+For example, when asking ‘How many?’ , ‘How much?’, ‘How did you do that?’, etc, in English, the word ‘how’ is the same In Korean, however, there are 6 different ways to say ‘How’ in Korean.

 In a previous lesson, you learned that ‘How much is it?‘ in Korean is ‘얼마예요?‘.
 In this sentence, ‘how’ is 얼마 and 예요 is an ending which means ‘is equals to’.
 When asking ‘How many?’ in Korean, a different word for ‘how’ is used.
 So, how do you say ‘how many’ in Korean?

 As this way of saying ‘How many?’ in Korean includes the Korean counting unit 개, meaning ‘thing’, this literally means ‘How many things?’ or ‘How many are there?’.
 This can be used in many situations to ask about how many objects there are.
 Here are some other example sentences using the Korean counting unit 개: